 Media Assets and Links

-January 18, 2018: Palo Alto, CA — Stanford University announced the WiDS Datathon, a new feature of the third Women in Data Science (WiDS) Conference taking place on March 5, 2018.
-This one-day technical conference, featuring female speakers in a wide variety of domains, will be held at Stanford University and broadcasted live and via delayed broadcast to satellite events worldwide.
+Palo Alto, CA— January 31, 2018--Stanford ICME announced the third Women in Data Science (WiDS) Conference taking place on March 5, 2018.
+This one-day technical conference will feature world-class female data scientists in industry and academia across a wide range of domains.
+WiDS will be held at Stanford University, at 150+ regional events in 50+ countries, and broadcasted worldwide via livestream and Facebook Live..

 Global WiDS Impact

-“We're thrilled to bring WiDS to the AUB for the second year, creating awareness about the vast opportunities in the field, empowering women in the MENA region, and exposing young students to exciting research and applications", said Fida Kanaan, Director of Executive Education, American University of Beirut (AUB).
+“We're thrilled to bring WiDS to the AUB for the second year, creating awareness about the vast opportunities in the field, empowering women in the MENA region, and exposing young students to exciting research and applications", said Fida Kanaan, Director of Executive Education, American University of Beirut (AUB), and WiDS Beirut ambassador.
 "We anticipate that we'll collaborate with Stanford on WiDS for many years to come."

 About Stanford University